-We have audited the financial statements of Banco Sumitomo Mitsui Brasileiro S.A. ("Bank"), which comprise the statement of financial position as at December 31, 2020, and the related statements of income, comprehensive income, changes in equity and cash flows for the half-year and year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Consolidated of the Prudential Conglomerate of Banco Sumitomo Mitsui Brasileiro S.A. ("Conglomerate"), which comprise the statement of financial position as at December 31, 2020, and the related consolidated statements of income, comprehensive income, changes in equity and cash flows for the half-year and year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+The financial statements of the Prudential Conglomerate are special purpose, were prepared in accordance with the specific procedures established by Resolution no. 4280, of October 31, 2013, of the National Monetary Council (CMN) and complementary regulations of the Central Bank of Brazil (BACEN), described in the explanatory note 2.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Banco Sumitomo Mitsui Brasileiro S.A. as at December 31, 2020, the financial performance of its operations and its cash flows for the half-year and year then ended, in accordance with accounting practices adopted in Brazil applicable to institutions authorized to operate by the Brazilian Central Bank - Bacen.
+In our opinion, the accompanying financial statements Consolidated of the Prudential Conglomerate present fairly, in all material respects, the financial position Consolidated of the Prudential Conglomerate of Banco Sumitomo Mitsui Brasileiro S.A. as at December 31, 2020, the financial consolidated performance of its operations and its cash flows for the half-year and year then ended, in accordance with the requirements for the preparation of the financial statements of the Prudential Conglomerate provided for in Resolution no. 4280, of the National Monetary Council, and complementary regulations of the Central Bank of Brazil, for the preparation of these special purpose consolidated financial statements, as described in the explanatory note paragraph 2 to the referred statements.